529 Savings Plan

 Once you have decided that an MFS 529 Savings Plan is right for you, talk with your investment professional.
 He or she will help you choose the MFS investment options to fit your needs, as well as assist you with the application.
 When you complete the process, you’ll find that maintaining the account is seamless.

 Oregon taxpayers are eligible for a state tax deduction from Oregon taxable income for contributions to the MFS 529 Savings Plan .
-For tax year 2013, single contributors qualify for a $2,225 state tax deduction and couples married filing jointly qualify for a $4,455 state tax deduction when they contribute to the MFS 529 Savings Plan.
+For tax year 2016, single contributors qualify for a $2,310 state tax deduction and couples married filing jointly qualify for a $4,620 state tax deduction when they contribute to the MFS 529 Savings Plan.
 These deduction limits will be adjusted for inflation by the Oregon Department of Revenue.
-For more information, click here.
-Note: website only shows JOINT deduction limit.

 Back to top

 About the MFS 529 Savings Plan

 The MFS 529 Savings Plan is a flexible college investing plan sponsored by the state of Oregon, acting by and through the Oregon 529 Savings Board and is part of the Oregon 529 Savings Network.
 MFS Fund Distributors, Inc. is the Program Manager.
 MFS 529 Savings Plan accounts are considered municipal fund securities.

 Depending on your state of residence and the state of residence of the beneficiary, an investment in the MFS 529 Savings Plan may not afford you or your beneficiary state tax benefits or other benefits only available for investments in such state's qualified tuition program.
 See your tax advisor to be sure you understand the tax issues related to a 529 plan.
 Withdrawals of earnings not used to pay for qualified higher education expenses are subject to an additional 10% federal tax penalty.
 State taxes may also apply.